kptdev/kpt/site/reference/cli/alpha/rpkg/clone/README.md

   Repository to which package revision will be cloned (downstream repository).

---revision
+--workspace
-  Revision for the new package.
+  Workspace for the new package.
+The default value is v1.

 --strategy
   Update strategy that should be used when updating the new